 mixtures made of sugars and seasonings.
 Prepare your favorite ham glaze

 and brush evenly over the surface of the warm ham.
-They should be added
+The glaze should be added

-during the last 20 to 30 minutes of heating time so they do not burn.
+during the last 20 to 30 minutes of heating time so the glaze does not burn.

 Use a Cooking or Meat Thermometer for the perfect ham for your Christmas dinner.
 You definitely need a Cooking or Meat Thermometer!
 Never guess if your meat is done again!